soxueren/atsd/changelogs/2017_04/README.md

 ### Issue 3772
 --------------

 In order to more efficiently handle Socrata data, we created a new Socrata job.
 Previously, a Socrata format was provided in the JSON job.
-This format has now been removed.
+This format has been removed.

 The basic structure of the new Socrata job is similar to the Socrata format from the JSON job.
-There were, however, some new features implemented.
-Changes were made in general to the user interface in Collector, in the form of changing several tooltips and removing some fields.
-Additionally, when the Name field is empty on an unsaved `job-socrata-query` page, if the user clicks the `Add` button, the Name will be set to the dataset name.
+Changes were made in general to the user interface in Collector, in the form of several tooltips.

+Additionally, when the `Name` field is empty on an unsaved `job-socrata-query` page and the user clicks the `Add` button, the `Name` will be set to the dataset name.

 After creating the new Socrata job, JSON jobs with the Socrata format are converted to Socrata jobs using SQL scripts.